todocono/bot5/ESP/WinterRobot/lib/BleComm/README.md

 #### Command 1 - Get Angle of Servo

-Request response packet with the angle of the servo.
+Request response packet containing the angle of the servo.

 #### Command 2 - Set Pulse Width of Servo